The flex circuit design is slowly becoming more relevant than their rigid counterparts.

 The concept of a stiffener does not even exist in rigid circuitry, and this is yet another challenge that anybody new to flex circuits face.
 Inflexible channels, stiffeners function as support in areas where connectors and other components are applied.

-These stiffeners built into the rigid circuit.
+These stiffeners are built into the rigid circuit.
 Flex circuits do not.

 Rigid and flex circuits often use similar materials.
 The only difference is that these materials need to be customized for a flex circuit if you initially used them for rigid circuits.